mcmonkeyprojects/SwarmUI/docs/Features/Prompt Syntax.md

     - You can also import wildcard files from other UIs (ie text file collections) by just adding them into `Data/Wildcards` folder.
     - This supports the same syntax as `random` to get multiple, for example `<wildcard[1-3]:animals>` might return `cat dog` or `elephant leopard dog`.
     - You can shorthand this as `<wc:my/wildcard/name>`
+    - This random is seeded by the main seed - so if you have a static seed, this won't change.
+        - You can override this with the `Wildcard Seed` parameter
+        - If your wildcards won't change but your seed is changing, check if you've accidentally enabled the `Wildcard Seed` parameter.
+Some users have done this by accident.

 ## Variables